Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber: High efficient information reconciliation at different distances

 Slice reconciliation scheme is an efficient reconciliation method for the scenario with high SNR.
 It can be divided in two steps: quantification and error correction.
 In reverse reconciliation, Bob quantifies his data into $n=5$ slices.
 Then the real axis is divided in $2^n$ intervals by the interval points which are designed to maximize the quantification efficiency.
 In particular, we choose equal-width intervals to quantify the Gaussian distribution variables.
 After the quantification, a multi-level coding (MLC) and multi-stage decoding (MSD) scheme based on polar codes is performed to eliminate the errors.
 Each level is encoded independently in MLC and decoded successively in MSD with the decoding results used as side information to assist in decoding in the next stage.
 The optimal code rate of the ${i^{th}}(1 \le i \le n)$ slice with a given SNR is calculated by $R_{opt}^i = 1 - ({I_i}(\infty ) - {I_i}(SNR))$, where ${I_i}(SNR)$ is the mutual information of the ${i^{th}}$ equivalent channel for given SNR~\cite{Assche_TranInfTheory_2004}.
 Then polar codes with a length of $2^{20}$ are used to correct all the errors between Alice and Bob.
-The efficient of the information reconciliation are about $95.00\%$ at $27.27$~{\rm km} and $49.30$~{\rm km}, which is shown in Fig.~\ref{fig3}.

 Multidimensional reconciliation scheme transforms a channel with Gaussian modulation to a virtual binary modulation channel as a first step.
 For 8-dimensional reconciliation, Alice and Bob divide their data into vectors $X$ and $Y$ of size $8$ and normalize them to $X' = \frac{X}{{\left\| X \right\|}}$ and $Y' = \frac{Y}{{\left\| Y \right\|}}$.
 Then a random binary vector $U$ is generated by quantum random generator.
 Bob calculates the mapping function $M(Y',U)$ that satisfies $M(Y',U) \cdot Y' = U$.
 The mapping function is sent to Alice as side information.
 Alice maps her Gaussian variable $X'$ to $V$ where $V = M(Y',U) \cdot X'$~\cite{Leverrier_PhysRevA_2008}.
 Then Alice starts to recover $U$ by MET-LDPC codes with a code length of $10^6$.
 We use three different code rate parity check matrices, one is $0.25$ for $73$~{\rm km}, the other one is $0.1$ for $99.31$~{\rm km} and the last one is $0.02$ for $146.62$~{\rm km}.
-As illustrated in Fig.~\ref{fig3}, the efficient of the information reconciliation are about $96.00\%$ at $69.53$~{\rm km}, $99.31$~{\rm km} and $140.52$~{\rm km}.

 \end{widetext}